French retailer Carrefour returning to Algeria - source

 Carrefour entered Algeria in 2006, teaming up with local private holding company Arcofina.
 However, in 2009 the pair ditched the venture after opening only one of a planned 18 stores.
 Arcofina cited development roadblocks such as difficulties in securing land.

-Rising incomes and an underdeveloped retail sector have made Africa an important new growth destination for retailers and consumer goods companies, with the likes of Danone (DANO.PA), Pernod (PERP.PA) and Diageo (DGE.L) boosting investments to counter weak growth in Europe.
+Rising incomes and an underdeveloped retail sector have made Africa an important new growth destination for retailers and consumer goods companies, with the likes of Danone, Pernod and Diageo boosting investments to counter weak growth in Europe.

 The World Bank forecasts Algeria's economy will grow 3.3 percent this year and 3.5 percent in 2016 -- more than double rates expected for the euro zone.